 6. Call of Duty: Warzone

-COD is a must in every list of best online games to play with friends.
+COD is a must in every list of best online games with friends.
 Warzone is a free-to-play online multiplayer game available on PC, Xbox, and Playstation.
 As with every Call of Duty since its debut in 2003, it’s a first-person shooter jam-packed with action and excitement.
 What makes Warzone different is that it’s a battle royale where you can play solo or with a squad, and your goal is to be last ones standing in a map with upward of a hundred players.
 You can also get the Modern Warfare add-on and compete in classic deathmatches or experience the single-player campaign.

 7. Words with Friends